bkemmer/whatsapp_parser/README.md

 ### Common Issues

-** Unable to export chat history: ** if the whatsapp group has enable 'Advanced chat privacy' option.
+**Unable to export chat history**: if the whatsapp group has enable 'Advanced chat privacy' option.
 You won't be able to export the chat history.

 **"Missing the key: 'replace_dict'"**: Your mapping file should contain a top-level `replace_dict` key.